yvs2014/dmtr/README.md

 -----------

 A network diagnostic tool based on parsing system **ping** output with functionality of traceroute and ncurses look of **mtr**.
-It doesn't require a set-root-uid or raw-socket-perms to run.
+No need set-root-uid or raw-socket-perms itself to run due to being a wrapper.

 DETAILS
 -------